NickLalo/keras-3.0-blueprint/README.md

 # Keras Blueprint for Image Classification

-This repo contains a blueprint for image classification using Keras.
+This repo contains a blueprint for image classification using Keras 3.0.
 The blueprint is designed to be a starting point for supervised image classification tasks and can easily be modified to train a regression model or other basic supervised learning tasks.

 ## Running the Blueprint